fenago/data-science/lab_guides/Lab_8.md

 ![](./images/B15019_08_22.jpg)

-Caption: Output for the random search process

-Note

-The results will be different, depending on the data used.

 It is always beneficial to visualize results where possible.
 Plotting 𝛼 by negative mean squared error as a scatter plot makes it clear that venturing away from 𝛼 = 1 does not result in improvements in predictive
 performance:

 ```
 plt.scatter(df_result.alpha, \